- Sample Tours

 Our journey will begin as we board our international flight bound for Dublin, Ireland.
 (IF)

 We will attend the morning service at Immanuel Church in Dublin this morning.
 In the afternoon we will explore the historic, Christ Church Cathedral and Trinity College where we will be able to see the Book of Kells, a 9th century, illuminated manuscript Gospel book in Latin, containing the four Gospels of the New Testament together with various prefatory texts and tables.
 We will uncover the pagan context into which Patrick shared Christ and explore what the church can learn from this today.
-In the evening we will enjoy an ‘Evening of Food, Folklore and Fairies’ where we will experience an enchanting evening of Irish folklore, storytelling and music while enjoying a traditional Irish candlelit dinner in Dublin’s oldest Pub, The Brazen Head.
+In the evening we will enjoy a very special performance in Dublin.
 (B/D)

 The morning will be free to explore Dublin, before we travel up to Northern Ireland.
 En route we will visit various historical sites including: Monasterboice High Crosses and Fourknocks Tomb.
 We will then travel to the medieval village of Carlingford nestled at the foot of the Cooley Peninsula with enchanted views of ‘Narnia’.
-There will also be some time to explore the village before our meal in the award-winning Ghan House this evening, a beautifully preserved 17th century guest house.
+There will also be some time to explore the village before our evening meal.
 (B/D)

 Today we will be visiting the area that inspired Lewis’s Narnia.
 We will visit the Narnia Trail in the morning, and the Fairy Glen before making our way over to visit Legananny Dolmen, the ancient, pre Celtic, megalithic structure used as Aslan’s Table.
 We will be staying overnight in Murlough House, a Christian conference center.
 There will be time to explore and meditate in the peaceful surroundings, including woods and a beach.
 Discover Mr Beaver’s House, Prince Caspian’s throne and the still unspoiled surroundings that Lewis would have enjoyed as a boy.
 It was here that the beginnings of the world of the Chronicles of Narnia was born!
 (B/D)